zanminkian/git-validator/packages/eslint-config/README.md

 export default config;
 ```

-If you are in CommonJS, config `eslint.config.js` bellow
+If you are in CommonJS, config `eslint.config.js` bellow:

 ```js
 module.exports = import("@git-validator/eslint-config");